 Schedule 1 Principles for interpretation of the Deed 73 Schedule 2 Notices 75 Schedule 3 Categories of Emergency Plant Pests 84 1.
-2. Categorisation of EPPs Process for categorisation, review of a category or Funding Weights, or removation from Schedule 13 al 3.
+Categorisation of EPPs 84 2.
+Process for categorisation, review of a category or Funding Weights, or remove from Schedule 13 3.
 Guide to Parties seeking categorisation, review of a category, or removal from Schedule 13 4.
 Guide to Parties seeking review of Funding Weights 88 Schedule 4 Development and Management of a Response Plan 90 1.
-2. Structure and content of a Response Plan Schedule 5 PLANTPLAN Documentation 92 1.
-2. PLANTPLANEmergency Plant Pest Strategies Schedule 6 Cost Sharing 93 1.
+2. Structure and content of a Response Plan Key roles under the National EPP Training Program Schedule 5 PLANTPLAN Documentation 92 1.
+2. PLANTPLAN Emergency Plant Pest Strategies Schedule 6 Cost Sharing 93 1.
 2. 3.
 4. Government Funding Application of the formulae to determine Industry Party shares Determination of Proportional Shares Determination of costs 94 99 Schedule 7 Funding of Cost Sharing Obligations 116 1.
 2. 3.
-Payment of Industry Party shares of Cost Sharing 116 119 nbers 1.
-2. Payment of Industry Party shares of Cost Sharing 116 119 nbers 120 1.
+Payment of Industry Party shares of Cost Sharing Mechanism for determination of Shared Costs Crop, Crops or sub-group of Crops Represented by Plant Health Australia Mer 119 mbers Schedule 8 Consultation 1.
 2. 3.
-Payment of Industry Party shares of Cost Sharing 116 119 nbers 120 125 128 1.
-2. 3.
-Schedule 8 1.
-2. 3.
-Payment of Industry Party shares of Cost Sharing 116 119 nbers 120 125 128 129 1.
-2. 3.
-Schedule 8 1.
-2. 3.
-4. Payment of Industry Party shares of Cost Sharing 116119 hbers120125125128129130 1.
-2. 3.
-Schedule 8 1.
-2. 3.
-4. Schedule 9 Payment of Industry Party shares of Cost Sharing 116119 hbers125125128130137 1.
-2. 3.
-Schedule 8 1.
-2. 3.
-4. Schedule 9 Schedule 10 1.
-Payment of Industry Party shares of Cost Sharing 116119 hbers125125128130137137 1.
-2. 3.
-Schedule 8 1.
-2. 3.
-4. Schedule 9 Schedule 10 1.
-2. Payment of Industry Party shares of Cost Sharing 116129125125125129130137137137 1.
-2. 3.
-Schedule 8 1.
-2. 3.
-4. Schedule 9 Schedule 10 1.
-2. Schedule 11 1.
-1. Payment of Industry Party shares of Cost Sharing Mechanism for determination of Shared Costs Crop, Crops or sub-group of Crops Represented by Plant Health Australia Men Consultation The National Emergency Plant Pest Management Group (NMG) The Consultative Committee on Emergency Plant Pests (CCEPP) Membership of the CCEPP in respect of an Incident Categorisation Group Confidentiality Deed Poll Accounting and reporting Statement of Expenditure Monitoring of expenditure Auditing Efficiency auditing 116119 hbers125125128130137137139140140
+4. The National Emergency Plant Pest Management Group (NMG) The Consultative Committee on Emergency Plant Pests (CCEPP) Membership of the CCEPP in respect of an Incident Categorisation Group 128 129 Schedule 9 Confidentiality Deed Poll 133 Schedule 10 Accounting and reporting 137 1.
+2. Statement of Expenditure Monitoring of expenditure Schedule 11 Auditing 140 1.
+2. Efficiency auditing Financial auditing Schedule 12 Deed of Accession 142 Schedule 13 Emergency Plant Pests 148

-Schedule 14 Agreed Limits 152 Schedule 15 Progra Statements by Government and Industry Parties on Biosecurity Po Schedule 16 Process for Variation or Termination of Deed 344 Schedule 17 Guidelines for Owner Reimbursement Costs 347
+Schedule 14 Agreed Limits 52 Schedule 15 Progra Statements by Government and Industry Parties on Biosecurity Policies and Ims1 53 Schedule 16 Process for Variation or Termination of Deed 42 Schedule 17 Guidelines for Owner Reimbursement Costs 45